valeriupredoi/bgc-val/index.rst

 Similar to the coordinates dictionairies, details dictionaries are tools that are built into the times series, level0 and point to point analysis toolkits.
 They are dictionairies with very specific contents that allow the analysis package to open, load, and interpret the data fields.
+A details dictionairy is required for each model and for each dataset type to be analysed.

 The contents of this dictionairy is:
 	:name: The name of the field, used in plotting, saving fields and elsewhere.